 I would like to thank Lynn Loftus, chairperson of the Parish Pastoral Council, and all the members of the PPC who organized the Ministry Fair for our parish.
 I also would like to thank the leaders and those involved in the different ministries.
 Thank you for sharing your time, treasures, and talents serving our community in order to respond to the mission that Jesus calls each one of us to do.

-CLICK HERE to see pictures of the event.
+CLICK HERE to see pictures of this Ministry Fair.

 Father Paul Cao

 Pastor of St. Mother Theodore Guerin Parish